calculix/cae/README.md

 - import INP or UNV mesh to CAE and continue creating model, submit job from CAE,
 - export job result to the Paraview post-processor or view it in GraphiX.

-CaculiX CAE supports INP and UNV model formats.
 Pass name of your model as an argument to open it at start:

     in Linux:       ./ccx_cae -inp model.inp
                     ./ccx_cae -inp model.unv